 Last month, Heather Tessmer wrote an article featured in MD News Magazine.
-The article focused on what type of professionals doctors need to protect their assets, family and business.
+The article focused on what type of professionals doctors need to protect their assets, family, and business.
 Read the article below:

 You need a Professional…

 If you’re reading this, chances are, you yourself, are a professional.
 Maybe, more than a professional, you’re a specialist.
 If you consider yourself a specialist in your field, you understand that it takes years of training and education to reach that level in your career.
 You can also understand why you need other professionals on your team to help you plan for and protect your assets and create a plan for the use of those assets by you and your family.
-Your team should include a banker, an accountant, a financial planner and an attorney.
+Your team should include a banker, an accountant, a financial planner, and an attorney.

-As you grow your practice, a banker can help by providing cash when you need it.
+As you grow your practice, a banker can help by providing the cash when you need it.
 Whether you need financing for the purchase of equipment and buildings or you want to buy a new home, just knowing a banker personally who knows you personally, can only benefit you in the long run.
 If you start your own practice, a banker can help you with things from a line of credit for keeping a steady cash flow to specific accounts for various entities that may help with tax, estate, and liability plans.

 The next professional in your line-up should be a reputable certified public accountant (CPA).
 A good CPA can keep more money in your pocket by providing up-to-date planning and strategies to reduce your tax liability.
-In other words, he or she should be able to provide proven tax saving tips and strategies that have helped other clients in the same line of work as yourself for your upcoming tax year.
+In other words, he or she should be able to provide proven tax-saving tips and strategies that have helped other clients in the same line of work as yourself for your upcoming tax year.

 Another specialist that should be on your list is a certified financial planner (CFP).
 A CFP can help you create a life plan for your finances.
 He or she can help you create goals and provide a road map to get you to those goals.
 A CFP can also create plans to weather the good and the bad that comes with a volatile economy.